Mixing soft and rigid particles in a hopper: soft particles induce flow intermittency and avalanches: Results

-The individual particle exit velocities, however, do not predict the overall discharge rate of the hopper.
+The individual particle velocities, however, do not predict the overall discharge rate of the hopper.
 In referring to the discharge rate, we are interested to see how quickly or slowly a full hopper becomes empty.
 There might be temporary or permanent clogs during a particular trial which increase the overall discharge time.
-Thus, in addition to measuring individual particle velocities, we also investigate average discharge rates.
-To obtain the average discharge rate $\overline {N}_{rem}$, we take the average, over all trials, of the instantaneous number of particles remaining in the hopper at every moment during the experiments.
-The results are shown in Fig. 2c for all $\phi_r$ values at $w/d=2.00$.
-For all $\phi_r$, $\overline {N}_{rem}$ decreases smoothly and then levels out to a plateau.
-At very short times, $t\lesssim0.2$ s, $\overline {N}_{rem}(t)$ collapses to a single curve for all values of $\phi_r$, before any significant clogging occurs.
-The long-time plateau in $\overline {N}_{rem}$ indicates the average number of particles remaining in the hopper at the end of each trial.
-At the end of each trial, $\overline {N}_{rem}$ increases as $\phi_r$ increases, from 13 when $\phi_r=0$ to 46 when $\phi_r=1$.
+Thus, in addition to measuring individual particle velocities, we also investigate average outflow rates.
+To obtain the average outflow rate $|d \bar{N}_{rem} /dt|$, we first take the average, over all trials, of the instantaneous number of particles remaining in the hopper at every moment during the experiments.
+The results are shown in Fig. \ref{figs:2}c for all $\phi_r$ values at $w/d=2.00$.
+For all $\phi_r$, $\bar{N_{rem}}$ decreases smoothly and then levels out to a plateau.
+At very short times, $t\lesssim0.2$ s, $\bar{N}_{rem}(t)$ collapses to a single curve for all values of $\phi_r$, before any significant clogging occurs.
+The long-time plateau in $\bar{N}_{rem}$ indicates the average number of particles remaining in the hopper at the end of each trial.
+At the end of each trial, $\bar{N}_{rem}$ increases as $\phi_r$ increases, from 13 when $\phi_r=0$ to 46 when $\phi_r=1$.
 This increases matches the observation that clogging probability also increases with $\phi_r$ \cite{alborzi2022soft}.
 The increasing number of clogs also determines the time at which the plateau is reached.
-That is, when $\phi_r=1$, $\overline {N}_{rem}$ reaches a plateau in approximately 1 s (in black).
-In contrast, when $\phi_r\leq 0.5$, more than $\sim2.5$ s elapse before $\overline {N}_{rem}$ reaches its plateau.
-Before the final plateau is reached, the slope of $\overline {N}_{rem} (t)$ also depends on $\phi_r$.
-That is, the outflow rate $\overline{\Delta {N}}_{rem} / \Delta t$ generally increases as $\phi_r$ decreases, as shown in the Fig. 2c inset.
-For instance, $\overline{\Delta {N}}_{rem} / \Delta t\sim10$ particles/s during the first second when $\phi_r=1$.
-By contrast $\overline{\Delta {N}}_{rem} / \Delta t\sim20$ particles/s for the first two seconds when $\phi_r=0$.
+That is, when $\phi_r=1$, $\bar{N}_{rem}$ reaches a plateau in approximately 1 s (in black).
+In contrast, when $\phi_r\leq 0.5$, more than $\sim2.5$ s elapse before $\bar{N}_{rem}$ reaches its plateau.
+Before the final plateau is reached, the slope of $\bar{N}_{rem} (t)$ also depends on $\phi_r$.
+That is, the outflow rate $|d \bar{N}_{rem} /dt|$ generally increases as $\phi_r$ decreases, as shown in Fig. \ref{figs:2}c inset.
+For instance, $|d \bar{N}_{rem} /dt|\sim10$ particles/s when $\phi_r=0$, while $|d \bar{N}_{rem} /dt|\sim25$ particles/s when $\phi_r=1$.